Birefringent Fourier filtering for single molecule Coordinate and Height super-resolution Imaging with Dithering and Orientation: Discussion

 The retrieval of the parameters requires a reliable model for the PSFs.
-These models were obtained here by using nanobeads in combination with polarizers at the pupil plane to mimic molecules with different orientations.
-For the sake of illustration, measurements for only one nanobead were used to construct the reference PSFs, both in plane and out of plane.
-A more trustworthy basis of reference PSFs could be generated using multiple bead measurements per orientation and at a higher range of axial distances.
-Also, the construction of the PSF basis was based on reference measurements for orientations within the $xy$-plane and normal to it.
-However, a complete set of PSFs also requires measurements at intermediate off-plane angles (e.g. $\theta=45^\circ$), which are more difficult to simulate experimentally (one imperfect option being an off-center S-waveplate).
-For the molecule measurements presented here, this incompleteness was alleviated by using a mixture of theoretical simulations and experimental data.
-However, another option being explored is to access the phase structure associated with the reference PSFs by using phase retrieval techniques (given the diversity in $z$ of the reference measurements).
-This would also allow a more precise retrieval of the $z$ coordinate over a wider range, since the $z$ dependence of the reference PSFs could be efficiently computed from diffraction calculations.
-Future work will be largely directed into different theoretical and experimental techniques for obtaining reliable PSF references that will let the measurements achieve levels of accuracy that approach the fundamental limits given by the CR lower bounds.
+For the proof-of-concept measurements that emulate molecule orientation using beads and appropriate polarizers, the models were obtained by using the measurements from one of the beads and a polynomial interpolation in $z$.
+These references were also applied to the first set of measurements for single molecules.
+However, the construction of the PSF basis was based on reference measurements for orientations within the $xy$-plane and normal to it, and a complete set of PSFs also requires measurements at intermediate off-plane angles (e.g. $\theta=45^\circ$), which are more difficult to simulate experimentally (one imperfect option being an off-center S-waveplate).
+This incompleteness was addressed by using a mixture of theoretical simulations and experimental data.
+For the STORM-like measurements, however, a slightly higher value of $c$ was used, which produced PSFs with finer features.
+We found that for such PSFs the blurring resulting from using 100 nm reference beads was more critical, so instead we used a theoretically generated model.
+However, using a theoretical model that does not exactly account for specific characteristics of the imaging system might introduce systematic errors.
+In general, one of the main lines of research that we will explore in the future is the obtention of a reliable PSF model through a combination of theoretical and experimental approaches.
+These could include the use of smaller fluorescent beads combined with polarizers, appropriate deconvolution methods, and phase retrieval techniques that use measurements at several heights.
+These models will also seek to characterize the effects of field-dependent aberrations, so that transverse position can be incorporated into the model beyond a simple (pixelized) translation.

 A future direction to be explored is to use CHIDO not only to estimate the amount of wobbling of the molecules but also the asymmetry of this wobbling\cite{Beausang2013,Backer2015}.
 As discussed in Supplementary Note 1, the $3\times3$ correlation matrix in Eq.~(\ref{Gamma}) encodes information about the correlation of all field components\cite{Backer2015}, which in the context of vector coherence corresponds to the shape of an ellipsoid that characterizes the oscillations of the field\cite{Mark}.
 Within the current context, this translates into the capacity of estimating not only a solid angle but, say, two angles of oscillation for the molecule supplemented by an angle of orientation of this elliptical cross-section of the cone.
 We expect that with refinements of the system, and more importantly of the PSF basis, it will be possible to recover useful information about these extra paramenters for single molecules, which can then be compared with computational models for the molecular motion.
 Finally, while CHIDO was restricted here to non-overlapping PSFs, new fitting procedures could be developed to adapt the method to samples with higher densities, following recent work in the field\cite{Holden2011, Huang2011, Zhu2012, Mailfert2018, Barsic2015, Mazidi2019}.